dev4press/coreactivity/readme.txt

 == Upgrade Notice ==
 = 2.0 =
 New events and features.
 Library Updated.
-Few improvements and fixes.
+Many improvements and fixes.

 = 1.8 =
 New components and events.
 IP WhoIs.
 Few improvements and fixes.